AmjadFadhel/Hello-World/README.md

 My name is Amjad and i like to code and create awesome responsive website ;).

-som info about the new the random file
+some info about the random file